helixml/docs/content/searchbot/quick-start/index.md

 ## 2. Add a website

-Add a website that you want to use with SearchBot.
-SearchBot will use all of the content on your website as sources of information.
+Navigate to the [Websites page]({{< param "searchbot.urls.websites" >}}) and add a Website that you want to use with SearchBot.
+SearchBot will use all of the content on your Website as sources of information.

 ![](add-website.png)